Maeshowe: Excavation

-Toponymy

-The etymological genesis of the name Maeshowe is uncertain.
-The name may involve Gaelic mas, meaning 'a buttock'; in reference to a hillock.

-However, Celtic-derived toponyms are uncommon in the Northern Isles, and derivation from an analog of Welsh maes, 'an area of activity', is a doubtful proposition.

-A Masshowe on Holm suggests an etymological parallel.

 World Heritage status

 The "Heart of Neolithic Orkney" was listed as a World Heritage site in December 1999.
 In addition to Maeshowe, the site includes Skara Brae, the Standing Stones of Stenness, the Ring of Brodgar and other nearby sites.
 It is managed by Historic Environment Scotland, whose Statement of Significance for the site begins:

 The monuments at the heart of Neolithic Orkney and Skara Brae proclaim the triumphs of the human spirit in early ages and isolated places.
 They were approximately contemporary with the mastabas of the archaic period of Egypt (first and second dynasties), the brick temples of Sumeria, and the first cities of the Harappa culture in India, and a century or two earlier than the Golden Age of China.
 Unusually fine for their early date, and with a remarkably rich survival of evidence, these sites stand as a visible symbol of the achievements of early peoples away from the traditional centres of civilisation ...
 Maes Howe is a masterpiece of Neolithic engineering.
 It is an exceptionally early architectural accomplishment.
-With its almost classical strength and simplicity it is a unique survival from 5000 years ago.
+With its almost classical strength and simplicity, it is a unique survival from 5000 years ago.
 It is an expression of genius within a group of people whose other tombs were claustrophobic chambers in smaller mounds.

+Visitor centre

+The Maeshowe Heart of Neolithic Orkney Visitor Centre is located in the village of Stenness on Mainland, Orkney.
+Access to the cairn is by guided tour only.
+Visitors begin at the Stenness centre before travelling to the monument as part of scheduled tours organised by Historic Environment Scotland.